Giannyp27/CMG-volatility-arb/README.md

-#  DLTR Volatility Arbitrage Strategy
+#  CMG Volatility Arbitrage Strategy

 This repo contains a quantitative options trading strategy that targets **short volatility** opportunities using CMG (Chipotle) options.
 The model combines **machine learning**, **volatility filters**, and **Monte Carlo simulation** to identify trades with high risk-adjusted return.